apache/druid/docs/querying/tips-good-queries.md

 GROUP BY id
 ```

-To simply this query, you could split it into several queries, for example:
+To simplify this query, you could split it into several queries, for example:

 ```
 SELECT id, SUM(revenue) FROM datasource_1